Helpline

 Consuming large quantities in a short period of time — or binge drinking, which is defined as having 4-5 drinks on one occasion and is common among young people — can cause alcohol poisoning and even death.

 More than 16 million Americans misuse or are addicted to alcohol, which is a substance that is legal, widely available and normalized in our society.
-Prolonged, heavy use of alcohol can lead to addiction (known as alcohol use disorder, or alcoholism), liver and heart disease, and other health consequences such as a weakened immune system and increased risk of developing certain cancers.
+Prolonged, heavy drinking can lead to addiction (known as alcohol use disorder, or alcoholism), liver and heart disease, and other health consequences such as a weakened immune system and increased risk of developing certain cancers.

 You are your child’s greatest influence and health advocate.
-Wherever your child is at with regard to alcohol use, we're here to help.
+Wherever your child is at with regard to drinking, we're here to help.

 Download guide